decodableco/examples/opinionated-pipelines/README.md

 The error is because the line ``--field empid=string`` does not match the Employee schema which defines ``empid=integer``.

 #### Valid Connection
-Let's create a REST API source connection to the Employee stream with the correct schema definition.
+Let's create a Confluent Cloud source connection to the Employee stream with the correct schema definition.
 The command below will create a valid source connection.

 ```bash
 make valid